Decisive Albuquerque DUI Lawyers and DWI Attorneys

 Driving or operating a motor vehicle while intoxicated is a crime.
 This is true for every state in America, and for most countries of the world.
 New Mexico law defines driving while intoxicated, or “DWI”, as operating a motor vehicle with a blood alcohol concentration greater than .08 if you are over 21 years old, greater than .02 if you are under 21 years old, or greater than .04 if you are driving a commercial vehicle.

 The reason for such strict laws is due to the undeniable dangers of drunk driving.
-In 2010, over 10,000 people were killed in alcohol related traffic accidents.
+In 2010, over 10,000 people were killed in alcohol-related traffic accidents.
 This amounts to almost 30 people every day, or an average of one American death every 48 minutes.
 Out of all traffic fatalities, roughly one-third are due to drivers being impaired from alcohol consumption.

 In New Mexico, the trend follows the rest of the country.
-In 2011, there were 353 total traffic fatalities, 34 percent of which were alcohol related.
-This percentage has been declining fairly steadily in the past 30 years, when roughly 65 percent of traffic deaths were alcohol related, but it is still far higher than is acceptable.
+In 2011, there were 353 total traffic fatalities, 34 percent of which were alcohol-related.
+This percentage has been declining fairly steadily in the past 30 years when roughly 65 percent of traffic deaths were alcohol-related, but it is still far higher than is acceptable.

 There are two classifications of drunk driving recognized in all 50 states, both statutory offenses.
 The first is the original offense, known variably as driving under the influence (DUI) and driving while intoxicated or Impaired (DWI).
 This offense depends only upon the observations of the officer making the traffic stop.
 If the driver’s actions or control of the vehicle appear to be impaired, if the driver is slurring their speech, or if the driver fails a roadside sobriety test, then they can be charged with a DUI or DWI, no matter what their BAC.

 The second classification of alcohol-impaired driving is an offense referred to as “illegal per se.”
 This means that the driver was operating the vehicle with a BAC of 0.08 or higher.
 This offense has been applicable in New Mexico and all other states since 2002.
 A driver who is showing no signs of being physically impaired can still be charged because of their BAC.
+If you have been accused of driving under the influence, hiring an experienced Albuquerque DUI lawyer can make a big difference for your case.

 For commercial drivers, the laws are more restrictive.
 A commercial driver in Albuquerque, New Mexico cannot operate a motor vehicle if his or her BAC is higher than 0.04.
 Similarly, for drivers under the age of 21, the legal limit is lower.
 Because it is illegal for anyone under the age of 21 to drink alcohol, a BAC of .02 is enough to charge and convict a driver who has been drinking.
 Some states, such as Florida, have a legal limit of .01 for drivers under 21.
+We cannot stress enough the importance of having a knowledgeable Albuquerque DUI attorney on your side.

 When a driver is pulled over by police for suspicion of driving under the influence in New Mexico, he or she may face a variety of penalties.
-If driver’s BAC is above the legal limit or if they refuse to take a breathalyzer test, they can be arrested immediately.
-A first time offender who is convicted of a DWI or DUI faces fines, possible jail time, and a possible revocation of their driver’s license for up to one year.
+If the driver’s BAC is above the legal limit or if they refuse to take a breathalyzer test, they can be arrested immediately.
+A first time offender who is convicted of a DWI or DUI faces fines, possible jail time, and possible revocation of their driver’s license for up to one year.
 They must also get treatment or take alcohol education courses and have an ignition interlock device installed in their car.

 With second and third convictions, the fines grow steeper, the jail time grows longer, and the period of time for which a license is revoked can be increased drastically.
-A fourth offense is considered a fourth degree felony, and carries with it the penalties of that classification.
+A fourth offense is considered a fourth-degree felony and carries with it the penalties of that classification.
 Commercial drivers who have more than one DWI will be permanently disqualified from driving commercially.

 Punishments and Penalty Ranges